Special offer

 Prioritise soft skills when hiring

-Creating a successful autonomous workforce starts from recruitment.
+Creating a successful autonomous workforce starts with recruitment.
 HR teams should look at identifying candidates with the right soft skills for self-management.
 The job listing should clearly set the expectations on the level of autonomy that is expected for the role.

 Implement reward programmes

 Reward programmes encourage employees to perform.
 It motivates them to develop and deliver excellent work.
 Performance management is also essential in an autonomous environment.
-Leaders should track their teams’ performance and reward over achievers.
+Leaders should track their teams’ performance and reward overachievers.

 Leverage HR tools

 Performance management, remote working and reward programmes can be challenging to manage in big and small organisations.
 HR tools offer solutions to assist HR and management teams.
-Some software provide functionalities to help support autonomy in the workplace.
+Some softwares provide functionalities to help support autonomy in the workplace.
 Self-service portals should also be in place to encourage employees’ autonomy.

 The risks of increased autonomy in the workplace and how to address them